JersyFernandesJF/desafio_foco_creativo/foco_creativo_web/README.md

 # Foco Criativo Web

-**Foco Criativo Web** é uma aplicação desenvolvida com Next.js como parte de um teste para a empresa Foco Criativo.
-A aplicação permite que os usuários façam login com o Google e armazena informações no PocketBase, que atua como o backend da aplicação.
+**Foco Criativo Web** is an application developed with Next.js as part of a test for the company Foco Criativo.
+The application allows users to log in with Google and stores information in PocketBase, which acts as the backend for the application.

-## Tecnologias Utilizadas
+## Technologies Used

-- **Next.js**: Framework utilizado para o desenvolvimento da aplicação web.
+- **Next.js**: Framework used for web application development.
-- **PocketBase**: Backend utilizado para autenticação e armazenamento dos dados.
+- **PocketBase**: Backend used for authentication and data storage.

-## Pré-requisitos
+## Prerequisites

-Antes de executar o projeto, é necessário que o backend esteja configurado e rodando.
-Certifique-se de seguir os passos abaixo corretamente.
+Before running the project, ensure that the backend is configured and running.
+Make sure to follow the steps below correctly.

-### Link do Backend
+### Backend Link

-O backend da aplicação utiliza o PocketBase.
-Antes de executar a aplicação, acesse o backend neste link:
+The application's backend uses PocketBase.
+Before running the application, access the backend at this link:

-[Backend do PocketBase](#) <!-- Insira o link real aqui -->
+[Backend PocketBase](https://github.com/JersyFernandesJF/desafio_foco_creativo/tree/main/foco_creativo_backend) <!-- Insert the actual link here -->

-> **Nota**: O backend precisa estar em execução antes de iniciar a aplicação.
+> **Note**: The backend needs to be running before starting the application.

-## Configuração do Ambiente
+## Environment Setup

-Antes de rodar a aplicação, é necessário configurar o arquivo `.env` com as variáveis de ambiente corretas.
+Before running the application, you need to configure the `.env` file with the correct environment variables.

-### Criação do Arquivo `.env`
+### Creating the `.env` File

-Crie um arquivo `.env.local` na raiz do projeto Next.js e adicione as seguintes variáveis de ambiente:
+Create a `.env.local` file in the root of the Next.js project and add the following environment variables:

 env
 AUTH_GOOGLE_ID=755410845988-p7lmpgc57q12g2st5q28s2fbfer0bhoc.apps.googleusercontent.com